 As with the extra color themes we looked at last time, custom colors are added to the XML theme files found in ppt>theme.
-I mentioned in the last article, presentations always include a default Office theme as a fallback and this theme is always last in the list.
+I mentioned in the last article, presentations almost always include a default Office theme as a fallback and this theme is always last in the list.
 So in a presentation with 1 color theme, there will be a theme1.xml and a theme2.xml inside the theme folder.
 Ignore theme2.xml and customize only theme1.xml.

 Custom colors are the last category in a theme file, so it’s easy to find.
 As before, we expand the PowerPoint file (really a zip archive with a different file ending), open ppt/theme, open theme1.xml in a text editor and reflow the text to be humanly readable.
 Then scroll all the way down to the end.
-An unmodified file will only display the <a:extraClrSchemeLst/> stub to which you add custom color themes.
+An unmodified file will only display the <a:extraClrSchemeLst/> self-closing tag.
 To add custom colors, we add a new branch to the tree.
-Between <a:extraClrSchemeLst/> and </a:theme>, we type a new entry: <a:custClrLst>.
+Below <a:extraClrSchemeLst/>, we type a new entry: <a:custClrLst>.
 This is followed by our custom color definitions and the closing tag </a:custClrLst>.
 Here’s what a list of custom colors as seen in the screenshot above would look like in XML:

 A nice feature here is that, unlike color themes, you can actually supply a name for the color.
 This is followed a hexadecimal RGB color value, as used in web design.
 This list has only 8 colors, but there is room for up to 50 in the custom color area.
 If you read the last article about color themes, you’ll soon realize that each theme file can have a different set of custom colors that goes with it as well.
 The combination of themes and custom colors gives you 18 colors per theme to play with, almost enough for the most color-crazed designer.

 Custom colors can be added to the theme1.xml file in Word and Excel using exactly the same syntax.
-The colors appear in the color picker as expected in Word but are completely ignored in Excel.
-It doesn’t complain or raise an error, it just won’t display anything but the standard color dialog.
-My thanks to Timothy Rylatt for pointing this out.
+The colors appear in the color picker as expected in Word but are partially ignored in Excel.
+In Excel, custom colors display for almost all objects on the Insert tab: Text Boxes, Shapes, SmartArt, Charts, WordArt, etc. But if you’re seeking to format worksheet text, cell fills or borders, custom colors do not show.
+(Thanks to reader Kaz for pointing this out.)

 Unlike theme colors, custom colors are not automatically applied to charts.
 Automatic chart coloring in PowerPoint, Excel and Word is limited to 6 settable colors (see this post for chart coloring details).
 After that, the host program starts generating automatic variants based on the theme.
 However, for the detail-oriented among us, manual recoloring of data series with custom colors is very convenient and miles above the previous technique, inputting RGB values from text.

+We’re here to do this for you, if you prefer!
+Please contact me at firstname.lastname@example.org.
 Next time, I’ll tackle formatting custom table formats in XML.
 This is a complex subject, so it will take at least 2 posts.
 Stay tuned!